FrederikWolter/MorseProject/README.md

 # MorseProject

 This project is created as part of the _'Software Engineering'_ lecture in winter semester 2021 in the Applied Computer Science course at DHBW Mannheim.
-The aim is to transmit Morse code between two or more devices via sound.
+The aim is to transmit Morse codes between two or more devices via sound.

 ## Requirements